Meet Our Board of Directors

 Kafi Moragne-Patterson

-Kafi Moragne-Patterson, PhD is a Senior Program Director at the Inclusive Economy Lab at the University of Chicago.
+Kafi Moragne-Patterson, PhD is the Executive Director of IMPACT at Chicago Urban League.
 She is also a Lecturer in the Crown Family School of Social Work, Policy, and Practice.
 In both roles, she addresses the impact of racial and social inequities on the educational and career trajectories of urban communities.
 She previously served as a Board member for City Elementary from 2020-2023.

 Ingrid Payne